MicrosoftDocs/WindowsCommunityToolkitDocs/docs/developer-tools/Guard.md

 ## Syntax

-Here is a sample method, with some checks being done with explicit checks and manual throw statements:
+Here is a sample method, with some checks being done with explicitly and with manual throw statements:

 ```csharp
 public static void SampleMethod(int[] array, int index, Span<int> span, string text)